benhickson/benhickson.com/README.md

 - Extremely DRY

 ## Setup
-- Start with Apache and PHP
+- Start with an Apache + PHP environment
 - Install the Imagick extension/module for PHP
 - Set the folder `images/serveable` permissions with `chmod` to `777` to enable Imagick to create new images in that folder:
   ```bash